 This location gives easy access to all the major employment centers in the city.
 Whether you work downtown, at the university, on the I-77 high-tech corridor or at Fort Jackson, the neighborhoods of Forest Lakes and Arcadia Lakes put you there quickly.

 Northwest Columbia is without a doubt one of the fastest growing residential parts of the area.
 Housing choices are plentiful and prices range from moderate to upper end.
 The primary areas in the northwest are St. Andrews, Harbison and Irmo.
 Harbison Boulevard features a spectacular regional mall, Columbiana Center, as well as numerous other shops and restaurants.
 Dutch Square Mall, one of the region's first enclosed malls, is also located in St. Andrews.

 For hikers and bikers, the trails in Harbison State Forest offer miles of scenic beauty in a totally natural environment.
 Irmo, a town that borders the north side of Lake Murray, has the highest population of any municipality in Lexington County.
 Irmo also boasts award-winning Richland/Lexington District Five schools and offers plenty of family amenities.

 Home communities offer a wide variety of styles and amenities.
 Harbison and Quail Valley, both established neighborhoods, are perfect matches for families whose interests include tennis, basketball, racquetball, swimming and more.
 Upper-scale communities include Wexford on the Lake, offering spectacular Lake Murray views and community dock and boat ramp.

 City of Lexington

 For those wanting the great feeling of a small town with all the amenities of a large city, Lexington is the place.
 Lexington not only boasts one of the fastest-growing school districts in the state, Lexington District One, but also has a wonderful menu of housing from which to choose.
 From a city feel to lake living, Lexington can offer it all and is located only 10 miles west from downtown Columbia.
-Although the town of Lexington is relatively small -- with a population of 22,324, it is one of the fastest-growing municipalities in the nation and the fastest-growing town in South Carolina.
+Although the town of Lexington is relatively small -- with an approximate population of 23,324, it is one of the fastest-growing municipalities in the nation and the fastest-growing town in South Carolina.
 It is the political center of Lexington County.